-The French data regulator, CNIL, has sanctioned Google with a £44m fine for breaches of the European Union’s General Data Protection Regulation (GDPR).
+The French data regulator, CNIL, has sanctioned Google with a £44m GDPR fine for breaches of the European Union’s General Data Protection Regulation (GDPR).

 Google’s fine, the largest issued since GDPR was made effective on 25 May 2018, follows complaints issued by data privacy rights groups noyb and La Quadrature du Net (LQDN) regarding Google’s legal basis for processing user data for personalised ads.

-Reasons for non-compliance
+Reasons for the GDPR fine